oliwierptak/everon-logger/README.md

 ## Plugins
 A logger plugin is used to create and configure corresponding monolog handler.

-Besides `LoggerPluginInterface` a plugin can also implement `LoggerFormatterPluginInterface`, in which case the custom formatter provided by the plugin will be used.
+Besides `LoggerPluginInterface` a plugin can also implement `LoggerPluginFormatterInterface`, in which case the custom formatter provided by the plugin will be used.